SDGConnector/toop-commons-ng/README.md

 # TOOP Commons NG

+Start with http://wiki.ds.unipi.gr/display/CCTF/ to understand the context of this project.

 The code contained in this project is used by:
 * https://github.com/TOOP4EU/data-services-directory - Data Services Directory (DSD)
 * https://github.com/TOOP4EU/toop-connector-ng - TOOP Connector NG